nahuef/statsViewer/README.md

         <img alt="Screenshot" src="docs/installationFolder.png">
     </p>

 3. Here we can see the `stats` folder, we are almost there!
-Double click on it to open it.
+Open it.
     <p align="center">
         <img alt="Screenshot" src="docs/FPSAimTrainerDir.png">
     </p>